-The truth is, Robusta tastes bitter given its high caffeine content, and it is almost hard to gulp down with that much bitterness unless you are artificially sweetening your espresso shots with sugar, caramel, milk, etc.
+The truth is, Robusta tastes bitter given its high caffeine content, and it is hard to swallow when it’s that bitter unless you are artificially sweetening your espresso shots with sugar, caramel, milk, etc.

-Some people hate the taste of Robusta, it ranges from bitter muddy to darkest-chocolate muddy.
+Some people hate the taste of Robusta, and it ranges from bitter and muddy to dark chocolate.
 If you don’t prefer a darker, denser taste, go with an all-arabica coffee.

 Arabica beans are grown at high altitudes in harsh climates.
-This harsh climate further slows down the arabica tree’s growth resulting in enriching flavors in the beans.
+This harsh climate further slows down the arabica tree’s growth resulting in enriched flavors in the beans.

-The slower the roasting process, the sweeter will be the beans.
+The slower the roasting process, the sweeter the beans will be.

 They also differ in size when compared to robusta beans.
 Arabica beans are bigger and have an oval shape.
 Arabica’s trees are also taller than Robusta trees.